mtreinik/raspberry-pi-router/README.md

 ## Hardware

+Required:
 - Raspberry Pi 4
 - TP-LINK USB 3.0 Gigabit Ethernet adapter UE300

-## Software
+- microSD card used as the boot disk (minimum capacity 8 GB)
+- Power source

+Useful when setting up or troubleshooting:
+- Monitor with a micro HDMI cable
+- USB keyboard

-### Preparing the boot media
+### Set up the boot disk

-Download `raspbian_lite_latest.zip` from Raspberry Pi website.
+1. Download `Raspberry Pi OS Lite` from the [Raspberry Pi website](https://www.raspberrypi.org/software/operating-systems/).

-Burn the file on a MicroSD card with `Etcher`.
+1. Install the image `raspbian_lite_latest.zip` on a microSD memory card with [balenaEtcher](https://www.balena.io/etcher/).

+### Connect the equipment

-Install card to the MicroSD card slot at the bottom of the Raspberry Pi.
+1. Plug in the memory card to the microSD card slot.
+It is located on the bottom side of the Raspberry Pi at the end opposite to the USB connectors.

+1. Plug in the Ethernet adapter to a blue USB 3.0 connector,

+1. Plug in a monitor with a micro HDMI cable to either micro HDMI port.

+1. Plug in a USB keyboard to any available USB port.

+1. Plug in a power source to the USB-C connector.

+## Set up the software

-### Raspberry Pi Configuration
+### Configure the Raspberry Pi OS

 Start the Raspberry Pi Software Configuration Tool:
 ```